-- (7) Includes 111,372 shares of our common stock subject to options exercisable within 60 days of the Record Date and 163,043 shares of common stock held by Island View Investors LLC, of which Mr. Heffernan, our President and Chief Executive Officer, is the sole member. - (8) Includes 14,370 shares of our common stock subject to options exercisable within 60 days of the Record Date. - (9) Includes 29,530 shares of our common stock subject to options exercisable within 60 days of the Record Date. - (10) Includes 10,268 shares of our common stock subject to options exercisable within 60 days of the Record Date. - (11) Dr. Freund is a member of a group of persons who exercise voting and investment power over the shares of common stock beneficially owned by Skyline Venture Partners V, L.P. and may be deemed to beneficially own the shares held by Skyline Venture Partners V, L.P.
-Dr. Freund's address is c/o Skyline Venture Partners V, L.P., 525 University Ave., Palo Alto, CA 94301. - (12) Mr. Heron is a member of a group of persons who exercise voting and investment power over the shares of common stock beneficially owned by Frazier Healthcare VI, L.P. and may be deemed to beneficially own the shares held by Frazier Healthcare VI, L.P.
-Mr. Heron's address is c/o Frazier Healthcare VI, L.P., 601 Union Street, Suite 3200, Seattle, WA 98101. - (13) Dr. Hirsch is a member of a group of persons who exercise voting and investment power over the shares of common stock beneficially owned by the Longitude Funds and may be deemed to beneficially own the shares held by the Longitude Funds.
+- (9) Includes 81,449 shares of our common stock subject to options exercisable and restricted stock units vesting within 60 days of the Record Date. - (10) Includes 66,201 shares of our common stock subject to options and restricted stock units vesting exercisable within 60 days of the Record Date. - (11) Includes 104,022 shares of our common stock subject to options and restricted stock units vesting exercisable within 60 days of the Record Date. - (12) Includes 17,516 shares of our common stock subject to options exercisable within 60 days of the Record Date.
+(13) Dr. Freund is a member of a group of persons who exercise voting and investment power over the shares of common stock beneficially owned by Skyline Venture Partners V, L.P. and may be deemed to beneficially own the shares held by Skyline Venture Partners V, L.P.
+Dr. Freund's address is c/o Skyline Venture Partners V, L.P., 525 University Ave., Palo Alto, CA 94301.
+Includes 6,875 shares of our common stock subject to options exercisable within 60 days of the Record Date.

+(14) Dr. Hirsch is a member of a group of persons who exercise voting and investment power over the shares of common stock beneficially owned by the Longitude Funds and may be deemed to beneficially own the shares held by the Longitude Funds.
 Dr. Hirsch disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.
 Dr. Hirsch's address is c/o Longitude Capital Partners, LLC, 800 El Camino Real, Ste.
-220, Menlo Park, CA 94024. - (14) Includes 165,540 shares of common stock which the directors and current executive officers (i.e., Messrs.
-Heffernan, Brannelly and Duke) have the right to acquire upon the exercise of stock options that were exercisable as of the Record Date, or that will become exercisable within 60 days after that date.
+220, Menlo Park, CA 94024.
+Includes 6,875 shares of our common stock subject to options exercisable within 60 days of the Record Date.